MAUIL: Multi-level Attribute Embedding for Semi-supervised User Identity Linkage: Related Work

-Existing UIL approaches can be roughly categorized into three groups, supervised, semi-supervised, and unsupervised methods.
-Most of the available literatures are supervised, aiming to learn a ranking model or a binary classifier to identify user identities \cite {260, 64, 256, 247, 3, 15, 61,50, 277, 12,1,47}.
-Similarly, Man et al. (2016) \cite{61} employ network embedding technologies to keep significant structural regularities of networks by supervised pre-matched links.
-Likewise, Mu et al. (2016) \cite{50} have attempted to project the user identities of multiple networks into the same latent user space.
-The authors first introduce space distance optimization to solve the UIL problem.
-The distance between the user identities of the same person (res. different persons) in multiple social networks is minimized (res. maximized) according to distance optimizations.
-A graph attention embedding model is proposed by Liu et al. (2019) \cite{1}, which exploits the social structures by painting the weighted contribution probabilities between follower-ships and followee-ships.
-Higher-level feature representations formed the central focus of the study by Qiao et al. (2019) \cite{47} in which a Siamese neural network is proposed to learn the high-level representation of users web-browsing behaviors.
+Existing UIL approaches can be roughly categorized into three groups: supervised, semisupervised, and unsupervised methods.
+Most of the available literature pertains to supervised methods, which aim to learn a ranking model or a binary classifier to identify user identities \cite{Vosecky2009360,Kong2013179,Zhang20141286,Liu20152005,Man20161823,Mu20161775,Zhang201753,Feng201817540,Zhang2018327,Liu201923595,Qiao20192741,Feng2019459,Li202078,Fu2020105301,Li202185}.
+For example, Man et al. (2016) \cite{Man20161823} employ network embedding technologies to maintain significant structural regularities of networks by prematched links.
+Similarly, Mu et al. (2016) \cite{Mu20161775} project user identities of multiple networks into a common latent user space and find linked users by comparing their distances.
+Zhang et al. (2017) \cite{Zhang201753} incorporate both users' global features and local features, based on which a unified framework UniRank is proposed to recognize users' identities.
+A seminal study by Feng et al. (2018) \cite{Feng201817540} designs three similarity metrics, based on which a two-stage iterative algorithm CPCC is presented to link identical users.
+Zhang et al. (2018) \cite{Zhang2018327} adopt a multiview (the character view and the word view) attribute embedding mechanism and propose a graph neural network to directly represent the ego networks of two target users into an embedding space for UIL.
+A graph attention embedding model is proposed by Liu et al. (2019) \cite{Liu201923595}, which exploits social structures by painting the weighted contribution probabilities between followerships and followeeships.
+Higher-level feature representations formed the central focus of the study by Qiao et al. (2019) \cite{Qiao20192741}, in which a Siamese neural network is proposed to learn the high-level representation of users' web-browsing behaviors.
+Li et al. (2020) \cite{Li202078} use the similarity of k-hop neighbors to present the information redundancy of the network structures, which can be applied to perform user identifications by combining name-based user attributes.
+Fu et al. (2020) \cite{Fu2020105301} exploit the higher-order structural properties and alignment-oriented structural consistency to learn a unified graph embedding method called MGGE for UA.
+A recent study by Li et al. (2021) \cite{Li202185} considered UA as a sequence decision problem and proposed a reinforcement learning model called RLINK to align users from a global perspective.